rvarago/absent/README.md

 Another combinator is `eval` which returns the wrapped value inside nullable if present or evaluates the fallback function in case the nullable is empty.
 Therefore, providing a simulated "call-by-need" version of `std::optional<T>::value_or`.

-Here, call-by-need roughly means that the evaluation of the fallback is deferred to point when it really needs to happen, which is: inside `eval` only when the nullable is empty.
+Here, call-by-need roughly means that the evaluation of the fallback is deferred to point when it must happen, which is: inside `eval` only when the nullable is empty.

 Therefore, it avoids wasting computations as it happens with `std::optional<T>::value_or`, because in this case, the function's argument is evaluated *before* reaching `std::optional<T>::value_or` even if the nullable is not empty, in which case the value is then discarded.
 So, any computation that was already performed becomes useless and, maybe even more critical, it might've triggered potential side-effects that would only make sense when the nullable is empty.